Ramanama: In popular culture

 The mantra was often used by Mahatma Gandhi.

 Neem Karoli Baba encouraged the constant repetition of "Ram" in order to become closer to God, saying: "By taking the name of Ram, everything is accomplished."

 A popular mantra is Shri Rama Jaya Rama Jaya Jaya Rama (often prefixed with "Om"), which was popularised in western India by Samarth Ramdas.
 Swami Ramdas is said to have attained nirvana through the constant repetition of this mantra.
 He established Anandashram, where this mantra is chanted continuously from morning to night.

 "Ramanama satya hai" is a Hindi phrase commonly chanted by Hindus while carrying a dead body to be cremated.

-Tyagaraja, a composer of Carnatic music, mentioned the ramanama in his compositions.
+Tyagaraja,popular composer of Carnatic music, chanted ramanama 96 crore times in his lifetime and mentioned the ramanama quite often in his compositions.